David-Zvekic/TokensVisible/README.md

 8. Sight Calculations Cache - boost performance of Foundry on scenes with many walls, tokens or ambient light sources by preserving certain calculations that the base system repeats many times. (note: on Foundry 0.8.x most redundant calculations have been eliminated so turning this feature on or off makes little difference.)

 9. Combat Tracker Initial Visibility - configure the initial visibility of new combatants based on hostile/neutral/friendly disposition.

+10. Token Movement Animation Speed - Allows each player to set the speed of token movement animation on their browser.
+Increasing this makes the canvas feel snappier.
+Decreasing this makes token movement feel more dramatic.